shivan-s/shivan.xyz/content/posts/new-look/index.md

 Hence, by writing [this](.) post, I am launching a new look for my ([this](/)) blog.

-At the time of writing, this theme definitely isn't perfect, and it's very likely that various tweaks will be required.
+This theme definitely isn't perfect, and it's very likely that various tweaks will be required.

 But it's probably acceptable in presentation to be pushed out to the world.
-After all perfect is the enemy of good.
+After all, perfect is the enemy of good.

-But it's at an acceptable standard to be pushed out to the world.
+**And I want to be okay putting things out there that are good enough**.

 ## Why?